SargeyWargey/Homoothya/Story/Drafts/Chapter_18.md

 The fifth day passed in hungry anticipation.

 Everyone knew my uncle and I would hunt at dusk.
-The women prepared to process whatever game we brought back—even in the dark if necessary.
+The women prepared to process whatever game we brought back, even in the dark if necessary.
 The children were quieter, sensing the tension, the need for this hunt to succeed.

 I watched my father throughout the day.
 He organized the men, checking weapons, discussing what to do if soldiers appeared while we were gone.
 He was staying to protect the family.
 To protect my mother and sisters.